KarthikMgk/Time-Series-Router-traffic-forecasting/README.md

 ## Techniques I tried
 I started with AR and Arima since we had hourly predictions for a month.
 But unfortunately, both of these models were not able to capture the dynamics in the data.
 Hence I posed this as a regression problem, I created some more features and did regression using XGBoost regressor and the results were great!

+## Evaluation Criteria
+I used MSE and MAE as metrics for this problem since we are regresing the data

 ## Resources
 I used kaggle, google and some stackexchanges to get help from as usual